Gibbs measures for foliated bundles with negatively curved leaves: Uniqueness results in the case of projective bundles

 for any $t\in\R$ and $v\in T^1B$.
 Here the term \emph{cocycle} refers to the following identity:

 Note that if we choose any orbit segment $c=g_{[0,t]}(v)$, then $A_t(v)$ is the holonomy map along the path $c$.
-The cocycle is therefore projective: the lifted flow $G_t$ sends fibers to fibers as an element of $PSL_2(\C)$.
-Saying that it is locally constant is exactly the same as saying that the bundle is flat.
-If two segments of orbits $c=g_{[0,t]}(v)$ and $c'=g_{[0,t']}(v')$ are covered by a same chain of trivializing charts then the holonomies along $c$ and $c'$ are essentially the same: $A_t(v)$ and $A_{t'}(v')$ are equal as transformations of the projective line $\C\PP^1$.
-We will make this statement more rigorous when discussing measurable trivializations and Markov partitions associated to this bundle.
+The cocycle is therefore projective: the lifted flow $G_t$ sends fibers to fibers as an element of $\PSL_2(\C)$.
+The cocycle is locally constant in the following sense.
+Fibers over a trivializing disc in $B$ can all be identified with $\C\PP^1$ so when we read the cocycle in this coordinate, the holonomy over a segment of orbit staying in that disc is the identity.